Collaborative learning with Microsoft Office 365 tools

 Students must often produce an artefact by the end of their project.
 Using Microsoft Sway, they can collaborate in real-time or asynchronously to produce artefacts such as newsletters, reports and interactive presentations.

-Learn more about using Yammer in teaching and learning by visiting our new Yammer SharePoint page.
-You can also find a range of helpful tips and guides to get started in Microsoft Teams using our updated Microsoft Teams user guide.
+Learn more about using Yammer in teaching and learning by visiting the Using Yammer training resource.
+You can also find a range of helpful tips and guides to get started in with Teams in the Microsoft Teams training resource.